Frequently Asked Questions

 After a final interview with a program coordinator to make sure all your paperwork is complete, we’ll submit it to the Peace Corps.
 They’ll issue your certificate of completion for the program noting your achievement (always of interest to potential employers).
-We’re also working to have this honor displayed on your official Mines transcript as well (but that’s still in progress).
+We’re also working to have this honor displayed in your graduation program and (still in progress) on your official Mines transcript as well.
 After that, may we suggest…

 Here are the Peace Corps opportunities available today (they will change throughout the year): https://www.peacecorps.gov/volunteer/volunteer-openings